hydroframe/hf_hydrodata/README.md

     pip install -r requirements.txt

-Edit the Python components in `src/hf_hydrodata` and the unit tests in `tests/hf_hydrodata` and the data catalog model CSV files in `src/hf_hydrodata/model`.
+Edit the Python components in `src/hf_hydrodata` and the unit tests in `tests/hf_hydrodata`.
-Use Excel to edit the CSV files so that files are saved in standard CSV format.

 Generate the documentation with:

     cd docs
     make html

-This will validate the model CSV files and generate the read-the-docs html into the html folder.
+This will generate the read-the-docs html into the html folder.

 ## Testing
 Our tests are located within the `tests/hf_hydrodata` directory of this repository.

+To run the tests, you must first [create and register a HydroFrame account](https://hf-hydrodata.readthedocs.io/en/latest/getting_started.html#creating-a-hydroframe-api-account).

+Then set up a Python virtual environment and install the necessary components:

+    pip install -r requirements.txt

+Then run the tests from the root directory with `pytest`.
+Note that some of our tests deal with datasets that are currently private to our internal research team.
+To run all of the tests that do not utilize those datasets, you may run `pytest` with the following options.

+    pytest tests/hf_hydrodata -m "not private_dataset"

-The full test suite is run automatically via Jenkins with each new Pull Request and subsequent commits.
-Jenkins executes the tests using `pytest` from the root directory.
+The full test suite is run automatically via GitHub Actions with each new Pull Request and subsequent commits.

 ## License
 Copyright © 2024 The Trustees of Princeton University and The Arizona Board of Regents on behalf of The University of Arizona, College of Science Hydrology & Atmospheric Sciences.
 All rights reserved.